Cameron A. Morrison: Later career

 He was later appointed to serve as a United States senator for the state of North Carolina (after the death of Lee S. Overman) between 1930 and 1932, but lost his seat in the Democratic primary runoff to Robert R. Reynolds.

 Morrison was later elected to one term in the United States House of Representatives from 1943 to 1945.
 He again lost a Democratic primary for a U.S. Senate seat in 1944, to Clyde R. Hoey.
 He died in Quebec City in 1953.

+Personal life

+Morrison was married twice.
+His first wife, Lottie May Tomlinson, gave birth to four children but only one, Angelia Lawrance Morrison, survived infancy.
+Tomlinson died in 1919.

+In 1924, while serving as governor, Morrison married a second time to Sara Virginia Ecker Watts, the widow of George Washington Watts.
+Their wedding ceremony was held at Harwood Hall.
+With his second wife, Morrison built Morrocroft, a large estate in Charlotte.
+In his will, or possible before he died, Governor Morrison gave the back section of his personal home for the black congregation of Sharon Road Methodist Church.
+The land currently hosts unmarked graves of the black partitioners.

 Legacy

-A ten-story residence hall on the campus of UNC-Chapel Hill is named in Morrison's honor.
+A ten-story residence hall on the campus of the University of North Carolina at Chapel Hill is named in Morrison's honor.
 His home at Charlotte, Morrocroft, was listed on the National Register of Historic Places in 1983.

 A library in Charlotte was named after Morrison, but was renamed in 2020 due to Morrison's ties with the Red Shirts and white supremacy.
 A residence hall at North Carolina A&T State University was also named after Morrison, but the name was removed in 2020.